Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 #### Pre-Study

-For the pre-study, participants were given an implementation that had a very different locomotion methode, no cyber-sickness reduction methode and the interaction was done directly by the controllers, without the portals or other more complex things.
+For the pre-study, participants were given an implementation that had a very different locomotion method, no cyber-sickness reduction method and the interaction was done directly by the controllers, without the portals or other more complex things.

 I had two participants.
 TODO

 #### Study

-For the final study, I had four participants, that were given the final implementation of the locomation and interaction methode and with enabled tunneling vignette.
+For the final study, I had four participants, that were given the final implementation of the locomation and interaction method and with enabled tunneling vignette.

 TODO